Books are a great way to exercise our brains.

 Make sure you try your best to get rid of them.

-It’s harder to avoid distractions if you are reading an e-book on your mobile.
+It’s harder to avoid distractions if you read an e-book on your mobile.

 Apps these days send us a lot of notifications.
 Make sure you turn them off and put your mobile on silent.